Jeimer Candelario Player Props: Nationals vs. Mariners

-The Washington Nationals, including Jeimer Candelario (.350 batting average in his past 10 games), take on starting pitcher Bryan Woo and the Seattle Mariners at T-Mobile Park, Tuesday at 9:40 PM ET.
+The Washington Nationals, including Jeimer Candelario (.325 batting average in his past 10 games), battle starting pitcher Logan Gilbert and the Seattle Mariners at T-Mobile Park, Wednesday at 4:10 PM ET.

-He had a one-hit showing in his last game (1-for-5) against the Mariners.
+In his last appearance, he strung together two hits (going 2-for-5 with a double and an RBI) against the Mariners.

 Jeimer Candelario Game Info & Props vs. the Mariners